Angel Capital Association

 Since ACA was formed with a charitable purpose of education and research in the field of angel investment, chairmembers and leaders of ACA are frequently involved in educational programs such as the Power of Angel Investing Seminars produced by ACA's affiliated foundation, the Angel Capital Education Foundation.
 While individual angel investors and angel group leaders participate in ACA events, membership in the organization itself is only for organized groups of angel investors that meet ACA's requirements, and not for individual investors.
 ACA's website lists angel groups across the nation which bring together investors in local regions or specific industries.

 The founding chairman of ACA was James Geshwiler of Common Angels in Boston, who was succeeded by John May of the New Vantage Group in Washington DC.
 The current chairman of the organization is Tony Shipley of Queen City Angels of Cincinnati.
+As of 2025, the Angel Capital Association continues to serve as a national alliance for organized angel investor groups and provides educational programs, industry research, and policy advocacy through its official website.